 1944: The GI Bill promises many benefits for returning service people, including low-interest home loans, but the program’s structure prevent blacks from fully accessing these benefits.
 For instance, the Veterans Administration (VA) begins insuring home loans to veterans after the war, but adopts FHA’s discriminatory guidelines.
 Most blacks, including black veterans, are left out of the post-war housing boom, a key source of wealth for white middle-class families.

 1947: Home sales begin in Levittown, New York, the archetype of the postwar suburb and a potent symbol of the American Dream.
-Levittown is the first mass produced, large-scale suburban development and means to provide affordable housing to veterans during a severe postwar housing shortage.
+Levittown is the first mass produced, large-scale suburban development and meant to provide affordable housing to veterans during a severe postwar housing shortage.
 Financing for the development is backed by the FHA and VA, which prevent home sales to blacks.
 Lease agreements signed by the first residents who have an option to buy includes a racially restrictive covenant and applications from all blacks including veterans are refused.
-Levittown sets the pattern for the post-war suburban housing boom across the U.S. The combination of tax incentives, single-family zoning, widely available financing, and homebuilding innovations combine to fuel an unprecedented growth of suburbia and its attendant ills: racial segregation, social isolation, car dependency, hyperconsumption, and eventually climate change.
+Levittown sets the pattern for the post-war suburban housing boom across the U.S. The combination of tax incentives, single-family zoning, widely available financing, and home building innovations combine to fuel an unprecedented growth of suburbia and its attendant ills: racial segregation, inequality, social isolation, car dependency, hyperconsumption, and eventually climate change.

 Sources: (1) Levittown, New York- Wikipedia; (2) “Color of Law: A Forgotten History of How Our Government Segregated America,” page 70.